 Is Dried Apricot Good For Diabetes?

-Yes, dried apricots can be a smart snack for those with diabetes when enjoyed in moderation.
-They have a low glycemic index, which means they help keep blood sugar levels steady.
-However, remember, dried fruits are like nature’s candy which are nutrient-dense and sugar-concentrated, so watch those portion sizes to keep your health on track!
-With its potassium levels, the health benefits of apricots can also help maintain healthy blood pressure.
+Yes, dried apricots can be a smart snack for people with diabetes when eaten in moderation.
+They have a low glycaemic index, which helps support steadier blood sugar levels.
+However, since dried fruits are naturally concentrated in sugars, portion control is key.
+Along with blood sugar support, the health benefits of apricots include potassium content that helps maintain healthy blood pressure.

 Conclusion